Once upon a time, two Buddhist monks were on a long journey. One was a older monk in his early 30s, the other was younger.

 The girl looked worried.
 She wanted to cross the river, but feared she would drown.

-The young monk walked past here, without even looking at her and crossed the river.
+The young monk walked past, without even looking at her and crossed the river.

 The older monk picked up the woman and carried her across the river.
-After crossing the river, the monk put her down and joined the younger monk to continue the journey.
+After crossing the river, he put her down and joined the younger monk to continue the journey.

 As they continued to walk, the older monk noticed concern on the young monk’s face.